archibaldmilton/Girellu/README.md

 ## FAQ
 "*What do these folders mean?*"

-"Releases" is where downloadable content reside.
+* "Releases" is where downloadable content reside.

-"Resources" is where general AC information can be read.
+* "Resources" is where general AC information can be read.

-"src" is the repository's media/documentation folder.
+* "src" is the repository's media/documentation folder.

 "*Why host on GitHub?*"
 * Avoid community feuds (Discord servers, RaceDepartment, etc.)
 * Easier to host
 * Quicker to host

-## Related communities
+## Related Communities
 Custom Shaders Patch | Sol WeatherFX | Girellu (Troubleshooting and help)
 |:---:|:---:|:---:|
 https://discord.gg/SWryb5V | https://discord.gg/7YVrS4ydaA | https://discord.gg/jgG738MtCe